-Unique to our office and the Northern California area, Dr. Robles specializes in the use of a Diode Laser for soft tissue modification, preventive care, and frenulum procedures.
-Dr. Robles has attended extensive continuing education courses regarding tongue and lip tie release procedures, given by ENT Specialist Dr. Bobby Ghaheri from Portland, OR.
+Unique to our office and the Northern California area, Dr. Robles specializes in the use of a CO2 Laser for soft tissue modification, preventive care, and frenulum procedures.
+Dr. Robles has attended extensive continuing education courses regarding tongue and lip tie release procedures.

 What is a frenectomy?